zvada/technology/docs/release/old-release-removal.md

 Undoing
 -------

-If we really need RPMs from a deleted release series, we can look at the text files in `/p/vdt/public/html/release-info/attic` to determine the exact NVRs we need, and download them from Koji.
+If we really need RPMs from a removed release series, we can look at the text files in `/p/vdt/public/html/release-info/attic` to determine the exact NVRs we need, and download them from Koji.